-- 1. To obtain steady-state, transient and sub-transient short-circuit currents in an alternator. - 2.
-To formulate the Y-Bus matrix and perform load flow analysis. - 3.
-To compute voltage, current, power factor, regulation and efficiency at the receiving end of a three phase Transmission line when the voltage and power at the sending end are given.
-Use Π model. - 4.
-To perform symmetrical fault analysis in a power system. - 5.
-To perform unsymmetrical fault analysis in a power system. - 6.
-Write a program in language to solve economic dispatch problem of a power system with only thermal units.
-Take production cost function as quadratic and neglect transmission loss.
+- 1. To obtain steady-state, transient, and sub-transient short circuit currents in an alternator. - 2.
+To study the load flow analysis using Newton Raphson method. - 3.
+To compute voltage, current, power factor, regulation at the sending end of a 3- $\emptyset$ transmission line when the voltage, power, current is given at the receiving end line.
+Using $\pi$ model. - 4.
+Designing of transmission line parameters using MATLAB - 5.
+Designing of Insulators and calculation of voltages using MATLAB/ Calculation of Y-Bus Matrix. - 6.
+Root-locus calculation using MATLAB.